-Before a home can be sold, it needs to be valued.
+Before a home can be sold, it needs to get appraised to gauge the value.
 Overpricing a home is often a seller’s biggest mistake, while underpricing means you lose out on the potential value of your home.
 In general, it is a good idea to look at market analysis reports and compare home values in your area.

 Preparation (10-45 days)

 To maximize the value of the home, there are a number of steps that can enhance the home’s curb appeal.
 If you decide to refurbish and renovate the house, it could take much longer before you put the home on market.
 At the very least, the house should be thoroughly cleaned and prepared for visitors, which could take several days or weeks.